 Replacement therapy for hemophilia A, caused by either a lack of or problems with the blood clotting protein FVIII, involves administering that protein.
 But these therapies require frequent injection, which contributes to a less-than-optimal adherence to treatment.

-BIVV001 consists of an FVIII variant fused with fragments of three other proteins (Fc, VWF, and XTEN).
+BIVV001 consists of an FVIII variant fused with fragments of the proteins VWF and XTEN.
 This design aims to increase the medication’s half-life — the time it takes for the treatment’s levels in the blood to fall by half — and is expected to require once weekly administration as a prophylactic (preventative) treatment to prevent bleeding episodes.

 BIVV001, being developed by Bioverativ, a Sanofi company, and Sobi, was assessed in a Phase 1/2a clinical trial, EXTEN-A (NCT03205163), that enrolled 16 men with severe hemophilia A, meaning FVIII activity levels under 1%.